-York City School District could go from a $19 million in deficit to a $1 million surplus if it cuts more than 90 positions, including office and athletic staff.
+The York City School District could go from a $19 million deficit to a $1 million surplus if it cuts more than 90 positions, including office and athletic staff.

-The school board heard the hard, cold budget facts from James Duff, the district's business consultant, during its committees meeting Wednesday.
+The school board heard the cold, hard budget facts from James Duff, the district's business consultant, during a meeting Wednesday.

-The district has been working to reduce its $19 million deficit next year.
-The district will have to make some hard decisions to reduce the deficit, Duff said
+The district has been working to reduce its deficit next year, and, Duff said, will have to make some hard decisions to do that.

 "You have an opportunity to balance the budget, but it is at great peril," he said.